Data dependent energy modelling for worst case energy consumption analysis: Related work

 \section{Related work}

-Worst Case Execution Time (WCET) analysis attempts to find an upper-bound on the time taken for an arbitrary program to execute~\cite{Hahn2015,Engblom2000}.
-A key approach is a method called Implicit Path Enumeration Technique (IPET)~\cite{Li1995a}, which estimates an upper-bound given information about a program's control flow graph.
-Of recent interest has been work on Worst Case Energy Consumption (WCEC), utilizing methods from WCET, combining them with energy modeling to bound program energy consumption~\cite{Jayaseelan2006, Wagemann2015}.
+Worst Case Execution Time (WCET) analysis attempts to find an upper bound on the time taken for an arbitrary program to execute~\cite{Hahn2015,wcetsurvey}.
+A key approach is a method called Implicit Path Enumeration Technique (IPET)~\cite{Li1995a}, which estimates an upper bound given information about a program's control flow graph.
+Of recent interest has been work on Worst Case Energy Consumption (WCEC), utilising methods from WCET, combining them with energy modeling to bound program energy consumption~\cite{Jayaseelan2006, Wagemann2015,taco:GeorgiouKCE2017}.
 In many of these studies, energy models are not tailored to the worst case, nor is the impact of data on energy consumption adequately reflected.
-This can lead to unsafe results if the analysis is to be relied on for guarantees of system behavior within a given energy budget, or, as identified in~\cite{Wagemann2015}, they will be inaccurate if conservative over-approximations are used to ensure safety.
+This can lead to unsafe results if the analysis is to be relied on for guarantees of system behaviour within a given energy budget, as discussed extensively in~\cite{taco:GeorgiouKCE2017}, or bounds will be overly pessimistic if conservative over-approximations are used to ensure safety, as identified in~\cite{Wagemann2015}.

 A common form of model for embedded systems is an instruction level model.
 For example, Tiwari et al.~\cite{Tiwari1996} use an energy cost for each instruction and an energy cost for the circuit switching effect between each instruction, as well as an extra term to cover other external system effects.